D. Lee Alekel, Ph.D.

 (Courier Service - 20817)

-Dr. Alekel has numerous peer-reviewed publications in the areas of exercise and bone, isoflavone-rich soy and bone & menopausal symptoms, inflammatory markers and central adiposity, vitamin D and physical fitness, ethnicity and bone, cardiovascular disease, physical activity and body composition, and nutritional status.
-She has provided more than 60 invited talks nationally and internationally to professional audiences and more than 40 invited talks to lay audiences.
+Dr. Alekel has numerous peer-reviewed publications in the areas of exercise/physical activity and bone/body composition, soy isoflavones and bone and endometrial thickness, isoflavone-rich soy and menopausal symptoms, inflammatory markers and central adiposity, ethnicity and bone, ethnicity and CVD risk & breast cancer risk, iron status in women, and nutritional status.
+She has provided more than 80 invited talks nationally and internationally to professional audiences and more than 40 invited talks to lay audiences.